There is a part of my dream that seems it wants me to gain consciousness. It is purposefully doing/creating things to help me realize I’m dreaming.

 For example – all the sudden I was getting a headache and feeling anxious – why?
 Where did that come from.
 It took quite a lot of effort to be able to trace my thoughts back to the fleeting thought that caused the anguish.
 But when I did, I realized I had been thinking about the Walt Disney movie “Walt before Mickey” and how Walt Disney made it because he gave everything to his passion and refused to do anything else.
 And what am I doing with my life?
 And if I take off and travel indefinitely then how can I focus on writing and art?
 But if I don’t travel how will I stay sane in this crazy world…..blah blah blah, all the thoughts while I was drawing.
 I was focused on drawing, but these thoughts were like a movie reel in the back of my mind and I started feeling really anxious.
 Well of course.

-Also, I came to realize 6 months ago that the reason I’d been having anxiety for the past 6 years was because I had an overwhelming feeling I was going to die right now.
+Also, I came to realize 6 months ago the reason I’d been having anxiety for the past 6 years was because I had an overwhelming feeling I was going to die right now.
 This all started after my Dad’s death.
 Of course I didn’t realize I felt this way.
 I just had the anxiety.
 But once I finally uncovered the truth, I also realized that yes, thoughts about imminent death did float across my mind daily.
 But I did not fixate on them.
 I ignored these quiet thoughts of death and let the louder ones take my focus.
 But these quiet thoughts were the ones causing my anxiety.
 Once bringing all this to the forefront of my awareness I was able to let go of the thoughts and my anxiety.

-My point of all this is I don’t think that the waking and dreaming world are really all that different.
+My point of all this is I don’t think the waking and dreaming world are really all that different.

 So if becoming lucid in a dream is to become fully aware of 2 realities happening simultaneously – what do we call this same level of awareness in waking reality?